Walk

 Safe use of multiple-use trails requires everyone’s cooperation and common courtesy.

-Transit and Trails: Take Transit to Great Walks & Hikes
+Transit to Trails: Take Transit to Great Walks & Hikes

-(Two people enjoying the toll-free, bicycle-pedestrian path along the new Bay Bridge span.
+(Cyclists enjoying the toll-free, bicycle-pedestrian path along the Bay Bridge span.
 Photo credit: Sharon Hahn Darlin)

 The East Bay span of the Bay Bridge features a bicycle and pedestrian path from Oakland to Treasure Island, providing fantastic views of the Bay and beyond.
 Get details about path access from the Bay Bridge website.